Bowe: Lions face a tough test next summer

 “It’s going to be an incredible series and it will be incredibly difficult for the Lions,” the 36-year-old said.

-“The South African crowd are so hostile and passionate about their team, but also so welcoming – I think they really appreciate the Lions and their support coming into the country.
+“The South African crowd are so passionate about their team, but also so welcoming – I think they really appreciate the Lions and their support coming into the country.

 — Sky Sports Rugby Union (@SkySportsRugby) June 27, 2020